Amruth22/W1D1S2-First-GenAI-Application/mcq-questions.md

-# MCQ Questions - Gemini AI Inference Toolkit
+# MCQ Questions - Generative AI Fundamentals

 ## Instructions
 Choose the best answer for each question.
 Each question has only one correct answer.